 Configure AWS VPC Peering Connections

-The aws:ec2/vpcPeeringConnection:VpcPeeringConnection resource, part of the Pulumi AWS provider, creates a VPC peering connection request between two VPCs, establishing the foundation for private network connectivity.
-This guide focuses on three capabilities: same-account and cross-region peering, DNS resolution configuration, and automatic acceptance.
+The aws:ec2/vpcPeeringConnection:VpcPeeringConnection resource, part of the Pulumi AWS provider, creates a VPC peering connection that enables private IP routing between two VPCs.
+This guide focuses on three capabilities: same-account peering, DNS resolution configuration, and cross-region connections.

 Connect two VPCs in the same account